-- 1. Illness, or disability including the period of time that a doctor certifies a female employee unable to work because of pregnancy; - 2.
-Medical, chiropractic, or dental care; - 3.
-Exposure to contagious disease which endangers the health of other employees, clients, or the public.
+1. Illness, injury or disability including the period of time that a doctor certifies an employee unable to work because of their pregnancy;

+- 2. Medical, chiropractic, or dental care; - 3.
+Exposure to contagious disease which endangers the health of other employees, clients, or the public. - 4.
+Sick leave may be used for safety leave for the employee as provided by state law.